 What about vegetarian food?#

-Greek cuisine has excellent vegetarian options: stuffed vegetables, fava, Greek salad, cheese pies, bean dishes, grilled vegetables.
+Greek cuisine has excellent vegetarian options that aren’t afterthoughts: fava, stuffed vegetables, Greek salad, cheese pies, bean dishes, grilled vegetables.
+Some of my favorite Greek dishes are vegetarian.

 Do I need reservations?#